libpasta/libpasta-hugo/content/introduction/password-hashing-theory.md

 However, there exist [solutions (warning: PDF)][pythia] which can help in making keyed solutions more accessible.

+Another option is to involve a key in the storage mechanism is to encrypt the password hash after hashing.
+While this has a number of drawbacks compared to using HMAC, one benefit is that it becomes possible to perform key rotation.
+In the event that the password storage is compromised, but not the encryption key, the key used to store passwords can be updated, rendering the leaked passwords useless.

+We discuss how to use keys in `libpasta` in [Keyed Hashes](../../advanced/keyed).

 ## Memory hard password hashes